 How much can I contribute to my HSA?

-On May 20, 2020, the IRS released the 2021 inflation adjusted amounts for HSAs.
-For calendar year 2021, the annual limitation on deductions under Code Section 223(b)(2)(A) for an individual with self-only coverage under a HDHP is $3,600, up $50 from the 2020 limits.
-For individuals with family coverage under a HDHP, the limit is $7,200, up $100 from the 2020 limits.
+On April 29, the IRS released the 2023 inflation-adjusted amounts for HSAs.
+For calendar year 2023, the annual limitation on deductions under Code Section 223(b)(2)(A) for an individual with self-only coverage under a HDHP is $3,850, up $200 from the 2022 limits.
+For individuals with family coverage under a HDHP, the limit is $7,750, up $450 from the 2022 limits.
 There is no change to the HSA catch-up contribution limit for individuals 55 and older.
 These amounts are set and adjusted annually by the IRS.
 Remember that not all health plans with a high deductible are HSA-qualified, so before you enroll in a plan, make sure this tax benefit is included.

 What happens to the money in my HSA after I turn age 65?

 You can continue to use your account tax-free for out-of-pocket health expenses.
 When you enroll in Medicare, you can use your account to pay Medicare premiums, deductibles, copays, and coinsurance under any part of Medicare.
 If you have retiree health benefits through your former employer, you can also use your account to pay for your share of retiree medical insurance premiums.
 The one expense you cannot use your account for is to purchase a Medicare supplemental insurance or “Medigap” policy.
 Once you turn age 65, you can also use your account to pay for things other than medical expenses.
 If used for other expenses, the amount withdrawn will be taxable as income but will not be subject to any other penalties.
 Individuals under age 65 who use their accounts for non-medical expenses must pay income tax and a 20% penalty on the amount withdrawn.